BOSTON – It’s time to test whether methotrexate is really up to snuff as first-line therapy for psoriatic arthritis, Canadian investigators say.

 They base that recommendation on findings from a retrospective study showing that fewer than 18% of patients with psoriatic arthritis treated with methotrexate achieved minimal disease activity (MDA) after 6 months.

 They also found evidence to suggest that physicians may overestimate the benefits of methotrexate for psoriatic arthritis.

-The data on the effects of methotrexate in psoriatic arthritis are considerably less impressive than are those seen with tumor necrosis factor–alpha inhibitors (TNFi), Dr. Sheane said.
+The data on the effects of methotrexate in psoriatic arthritis are considerably less impressive than are those seen with tumour necrosis factor–alpha inhibitors (TNFi), Dr Sheane said.
 For example, at 24 weeks, 39% of patients treated with adalimumab (Humira) and 52% treated with infliximab (Remicade) had achieved MDA, he noted.

 He and his colleagues reviewed records on 204 consecutive patients treated for psoriatic arthritis with methotrexate from January 2004 through April 2014.
 The patients, who had a mean duration of psoriatic arthritis of 6.2 years, were all naive to biological antirheumatic drugs and were initiating methotrexate therapy.

 Of the 204 patients, 167 had data sufficient for a 6-month analysis.